CityofToronto/bdit_data-sources/bluetooth/README.md

 #### outliersLevel

 Looking at the `outliersLevel` of the Start-End Data is a quick way to check if a device only passed by one sensor.
 If the `deviceClass` has the `OneSensorOnly` value, the `outlierLevel` attribute will have a value of `3`.
 However, the `outlierLevel` of the Others Data of the same record (`userId` and timestamp) will be 0.

+# 7. Adding New Segments to the Database

+Occasionally, new `analysis_id`s need to be added.
+The detailed process is described [here](update/readme.md)